-When we studied individual airports, we found that those located a greater distance from the metropolitan city centre generated significant employment clusters of their own.

-Fostered by these clusters, Chicago O'Hare has 450,000 jobs within a radius of five miles; DFW 395,000 jobs, and Washington Dulles almost 240,000 jobs.

-Fully 9.3% of all US employment in transport and warehousing is located within 2.5 miles of the 25 airports we analysed.
+When we studied individual airports, we found that those located a greater distance from the metropolitan city center generated significant employment clusters of their own.
+Fostered by these clusters, Chicago O'Hare has 450,000 jobs within a radius of five miles; DFW 395,000 jobs, and Washington Dulles International almost 240,000 jobs.
+Fully 9.3% of all U.S. employment in transport and warehousing is located within 2.5 miles of the 25 airports we analyzed.
 The disproportionately high concentration of these jobs continued outward at least as far as a 10-mile radius of the airport fence.

 Even traditional downtown employment sectors such as finance, insurance, and administration are moving to airport areas.
-Our research comparing airport area employment with metropolitan central business district area employment, showed that zones within five miles of the airport register 55% of the finance and insurance jobs that are located within five miles of the city centre and 78% of the administrative and support jobs.
+Our research comparing airport area employment with metropolitan central business district area employment showed that zones within five miles of the airport register 55% of the finance and insurance jobs that are located within five miles of the city center and 78% of the administrative and support jobs.

 Hotels, of course, are mushrooming around airports.
 There are 49 hotels within 2.5 miles of Hartsfield-Jackson Atlanta, with the heaviest concentration just one to 1.5 miles away.
-This compares to 51 hotels located within 2.5 miles of Atlanta's city centre.
+This compares to 51 hotels located within 2.5 miles of Atlanta's city center.

-And, the largest concentration of hotel rooms on the entire US west coast is adjacent to Los Angeles International Airport's fence.

-Areas surrounding airports are also attracting businesses in a full range of professional, medical (life-sciences) and information and communication functions.
-Sports, recreation and entertainment complexes as well as showrooms, exhibition and convention centres are also gravitating towards them.
-A spatially compressed model of the aerotropolis depicting its main components is presented above.
-No aerotropolis will look exactly like this illustration, but most will eventually take on similar features, led by newer 'greenfield' airports less constrained by many prior decades of non-aviation oriented surrounding development.
+And, the largest concentration of hotel rooms on the entire U.S. West Coast is adjacent to Los Angeles International Airport's fence.
+Areas surrounding airports are also attracting businesses in a full range of professional, medical (lifesciences) and information and communication functions.
+Sports, recreation and entertainment complexes as well as showrooms, exhibition and convention centers are also gravitating toward them.

-The aerotropolis is thus much more a dynamic, forward-looking concept than a static, cross-sectional model where much existing development reflects historic airport-area growth over many prior decades, some in the distant past.
+The aerotropolis is thus much more of a dynamic, forwardlooking concept than a static, cross-sectional model where much existing development reflects historic airport-area growth over many prior decades, some in the distant past.

 Future development of the aerotropolis will be driven by further global integration and the need for speedy connectivity.

-Both will be enabled and catalysed by the continuing expansion of aviation routes operating as a Physical Internet moving people and products quickly worldwide, analogous to the way the digital Internet moves data and information.
+Both will be enabled and catalyzed by the continuing expansion of aviation routes operating as a Physical Internet moving people and products quickly worldwide, analogous to the way the digital Internet moves data and information.

-With airports serving as key nodes (or routers) of this Physical Internet, aviation, globalisation, and urban development converge, creating the 21st century aerotropolis.
+With airports serving as key nodes (or routers) of this Physical Internet, aviation, globalization, and urban development converge, creating the 21st century aerotropolis.